EbramTawfik/GeckoFX/README.txt

 == Changelog ==

+== v8.0-0.5 ==

+1. Add a GetBitmap method to GeckoWebBrowser which replaces the Control.DrawToBitmap method that used to work in old versions of gecko.

 == v8.0-0.4 ==

 1. Added NavigateFinishedNotifier.NavigateFinished so that its easy to tell when a Navigation has completely finished.